Gloria Sanchez Productions

-Gloria Sanchez Productions is an American film and television production company.
+Gloria Sanchez Productions, Inc. is an American film and television production company.

 History

 In 2014, Jessica Elbaum founded the production company as a sister label of Gary Sanchez Productions, founded by Will Ferrell and Adam McKay, with a focus on female voices in comedy.
 Elbaum has worked with Ferrell since the founding of Gary Sanchez Productions as an executive producer and pitched the idea to create a female-focused production company.
+The logo is the same as its male counterpart, but a woman's hand pours the coffee, and a calico cat lies on the table.

 In January 2020, the company was reorganized following the dissolution of Gary Sanchez Productions, and became Ferrell's primary production company while still maintaining a focus on female-centered stories.
-It entered a multi-year non exclusive first-look television deal with Netflix, and also entered a feature multi-year deal with Paramount Pictures.
+It entered a multi-year non-exclusive first-look television deal with Netflix, and also entered a feature multi-year deal with Paramount Pictures.
 In 2021, it was moved to 20th Century Studios.